ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### COACHING MANAGERS

 As your organization grows, you'll likely get to the point where you no longer have any individual contributor direct reports.
 Every direct contributor who actually writes code is managed by a middle manager.
-It should be obvious, then, that effective middle managers are critical to the performance of your organization. it's your job to make sure that your managers have the support, resources, training, and mentorship they need to enable them to do their best work coaching the engineers on their team.
+It should be obvious, then, that effective middle managers are critical to the performance of your organization.
+It's your job to make sure that your managers have the support, resources, training, and mentorship they need to enable them to do their best work coaching the engineers on their team.

 The biggest contributor to cultivating high-quality middle management is, of course, hiring the right people, but second to that is ongoing training and support.
 If you're in a position to be overseeing a team of managers, I encourage you to build the following into your organization: